 You’re Only at Your Current Job for the Money

 “If the sole reason you show up to work every day is for the check, then it’s probably time to move on,” said Pearson.
-“Yes, everyone has bills to pay, but there are endless ways to accomplish making money, and it doesn’t have to feel soul-sucking.
-When you do something with the only intention being to make money, you’ll have no chance of ever really being uber-successful or happy.
-When you operate from a lack mentality or out of a survival mindset, you will always fear taking risks and following your passions.
+“Yes, everyone has bills to pay, but there are endless ways to make money, and it doesn’t have to feel soul-sucking.
+When you do something with the only intention of making money, you’ll have no chance of ever really being uber-successful or happy.
+You will always fear taking risks and following your passions when you operate from a lack mentality or out of a survival mindset.
 The money you’re making will become a prison of complacency.”

 Your Career Is Making Your Relationships Suffer